 The entrants were still learning to qualify information received from non-qualified outside sources.
 One morning a first time tourist to Swaziland from the Netherlands told the entrants to “watch out for the road police,” implying an overabundance of traffic enforcement officials on the road the pair was using to cross Swaziland.
-They slowed their speed to 90 kph when posted speed limits were 120 kph, worried by the advice they had received from the Dutch tourist.
+Livermore slowed their speed to 90 kph when posted speed limit was 120 kph, worried by the advice he had received from the Dutch tourist.
 The net result was no speeding tickets, but that was more from the fact that the speed bumps controlled their speed rather than driving well below posted limits.
 The real no-ticket factor was from border to border in Swaziland, not one policeman, traffic enforcement officer or radar device was seen.
 Again the pair was reminded of Fake Information, and that they needed to qualify their sources of information.
 For instance, “What verifiable knowledge did a first time tourist from the Netherlands really have about driving conditions and speed enforcement in Swaziland?”

 The photo above was a surprise when they saw a Honda, KTM, Suzuki and Kawasaki motorcycle dealership in the middle of Swaziland.
 A surprise because crossing Swaziland the entrants had seen no Suzuki, Honda, KTM or Kawasaki motorcycles and the per capita income level of the country seemingly would not support these types of luxury items.
 Dr. G, always the economist analyzing and wondering about the economies of the countries he passed through, noted, “There must be some serious but well hidden wealth here, not only to support this kind of motorcycle business, but also that huge modern casino and hotel complex we passed, both business ventures requiring a sizeable uptick of disposable income from the mean.”

 Passing the above sign, Dr. G made a questioning sign to Livermore traveling behind him, wanting to know if Livermore wished to stop and take a safari tour viewing of the Big 6 the sign advertised?
-Livermore waved him on, preferring to exit Swaziland and arrive at their South African hotel for an early dinner.
-One could conclude that as long as the pair could keep to their routing schedule, significant priorities included eating and sleeping, indicators of serious Soft Butt characteristics.
+Livermore waved him on, preferring to exit Swaziland and arrive sooner than later at their South African hotel for an early dinner.
+One could conclude that as long as the pair could keep to their routing schedule, significant priorities included Wi-Fi, eating and sleeping, indicators of serious Soft Butt characteristics.

 The team exited Swaziland and re-entered South Africa, this time carefully following instructions not to film or photograph Immigration or Customs officials at the border.